 2) What about two missing symbols that you claim are essential: sang (stone) and sharab (wine)?
 How come I have never seen these on a Haft sin?

 This is a point that again ties to the last question regarding “hidden language”… Your eyes are deceiving you, for they are both on every haft sin table you have seen.
 Sang (stone) has, in our increasingly materialistic society, became sekkeh (coins, usually made of gold, most precious of materials, but “stone” nonetheless).
 And, with the Islamic existential threat to this originally pagan tradition, sharab (wine), which is not allowed by Islam, was replaced with serkeh (vinegar), so that it could be left on the spread without drawing too much fuss.
 So, these two essential symbols still exist on the haft sin; they’ve just been transformed to accommodate the prevailing socially acceptable norms of what is good, proper and acceptable.

 3) And what of all the other “sin” symbols above?
 After all, they are all written about in the Encyclopedia Iranica and Wikipedia!

-I can say however, that whatever their purpose and meaning, these other items most certainly don’t distract me from the symbolic coherence of what the seven essential symbols on the haft sin represent and how they have finally allowed me to appreciate this wonderful tradition in a way that makes complete sense to me and makes my heart jump for joy at the prospect of a life lived as a perpetual celebration of being in the moment, or Nowruz!
+Anyway, in closing, I can say that whatever the reason for all those other items, they most certainly don’t distract me from the symbolic coherence of what the seven essential pagan symbols on the haft sin represent.
+Nor, how these seven symbols have finally allowed me to appreciate this wonderful tradition of Spring in a way that makes complete sense to me and makes my heart jump for joy at the prospect of a life lived as a perpetual celebration of being in the moment, or Nowruz!